 After that, users create their own custom integrations (do-it-yourself or DIY) to assemble their data into a coherent dataset for use by an ML framework for training / inference or a frontend for display.
 Sometimes these integrations can require preprocessing or augmentation to the original data for various reasons like ease of display or requirements of a neural network.
 This means dealing with computer vision libraries like OpenCV or ffmpeg which can pose their own integration challenges.

-Users implementing these visual analytics applications commonly have to address the indexing of high-dimensional visual features and proximity search, such as systems for recommendations or to find similar items without needing keywords or labels.
+Users implementing these analytics applications commonly have to address the indexing of high-dimensional embeddings and proximity search, such as systems for recommendations or to find similar items without needing keywords or labels.
 This typically requires yet another tool, like a vector database.

 What that ends up looking like is a complex, bespoke system that is brittle and painful to install, maintain, and reuse.
 This gets worse with multiple use cases expand and applications and data continue to evolve.